danse/rotterdam/cyborg manifesto.md

 highest product - the one who is not animal, barbarian, or woman; man, that is, the author of a cosmos called history.
+As orientalism is deconstructed politically and semiotically, the identities of the occident destabilize, including those of feminists.

+9

-As orientalism is deconstructed politically and semiotically, the identities of the occident destabilize, including those of feminists.9 Sandoval argues that \'women of colour\' have a chance to build an effective unity that does not replicate the imperializing, totalizing revolutionary subjects of previous Marxisms and feminisms which had not faced the consequences of the disorderly polyphony emerging from decolonization.
+Sandoval argues that \'women of colour\' have a chance to build an effective unity that does not replicate the imperializing, totalizing revolutionary subjects of previous Marxisms and feminisms which had not faced the consequences of the disorderly polyphony emerging from decolonization.